Livefyre/gulp-fycon/README.md

 # Fycon Font Generator

-We want consolidated codepoint support as well as a build system for Fycons straight from Sketch.app
+We want consolidated codepoint support as well as a build system for Livefyre's Fycons library straight from Sketch.app to web-ready iconfonts

 ## Requirements
 * Sketchtool (CLI for Sketch) http://bohemiancoding.com/sketch/tool/